 - Contact your insurance agent or company representative as soon as possible to report damage.

 - Inventory losses and photograph damage to provide to your insurance adjustor.
 Save receipts.

 - Many standard homeowners and renters’ policies provide reimbursement of additional living expenses when property is determined to be uninhabitable due to damage.
 This provision helps with paying for increases to necessary living expenses, such as temporary housing and restaurant meals.
 In addition, extra expenses, such as overnight parking and laundry services may also be covered.
 Additional living expense coverage does not pay for all living expenses, so contact your insurance company or agent for a list of what your policy will cover.

 - As you seek contractors to make repairs, deal only with reliable, licensed professionals.
 Get written bids from the contractor, but don’t sign any contracts or give a deposit until you have seen your insurance adjuster.

 - PCI promotes and protects the viability of a competitive private insurance market for the benefit of consumers and insurers.
 PCI is composed of nearly 1,000 member companies, representing the broadest cross section of insurers of any national trade association.
 PCI members write $220 billion in annual premium, 37 percent of the nation's property casualty insurance.
 Member companies write 44 percent of the U.S. automobile insurance market, 30 percent of the homeowners market, 35 percent of the commercial property and liability market and 37 percent of the private workers compensation market.

 For Guidelines concerning the use of this information, click here.

-If you do not wish to receive this type of information from PCI, click here.
+If you do not wish to receive this type of information, click here.